afrianjunior/justpayd/service/README.md

 # JustPayd Service

-A microservice for managing employee shifts, assignments, and shift requests.
+A service for managing employee shifts, assignments, and shift requests.

 ## Features